veugene/fcn_maker/README.md

 * __upsample_mode__ : Either 'repeat' or 'conv'.
 With 'repeat', rows and colums are repeated as in nearest neighbour interpolation.
 With 'conv', upscaling is done via transposed convolution.
 * __dropout__ : A float [0, 1] specifying the dropout probability, introduced in every block.
 * __normalization__ : The normalization to apply to layers (by default: batch normalization).
 If None, no normalization is applied.
 * __norm_kwargs__ : Keyword arguments to pass to batch norm layers.
-For batch normalization, default momentum is 0.9. weight_decay : The weight decay (L2 penalty) used in every convolution (float).
+For batch normalization, default momentum is 0.9.
 * __weight_decay__ : The weight decay (L2 penalty) used in every convolution (float).
 * __init__ : A string specifying (or a function defining) the initializer for layers.
 * __nonlinearity__ : A string (or function defining) the nonlinearity.